redR0b0t/mh_one_api/README.md

  <br />
  <br />

--(*hugging face currently does not support inference api for peft models, so we need to run the python app on Intel Dev Cloud for the webapp to work.)
+- (*hugging face currently does not support inference api for peft models, so we need to run the python app on Intel Dev Cloud for the webapp to work.)
 - webapp available on Huggingface Spaces (https://huggingface.co/spaces/blur0b0t/mh_one_api)
 - model available on Huggingface Hub (https://huggingface.co/blur0b0t/mh_one_api)